A Unit-linked Non-Participating Life Insurance Plan

-ULIP plans have found numerous takers primarily due to the broad range of investment funds that it offers and how it can help one to achieve their Life Goals.
+ULIP plans have found numerous takers primarily due to the broad range of market-linked investment funds that it offers and how it can help one to achieve their Life Goals.
 Most ULIPs have funds consisting of equity and debt funds or a combination of both.
 Some ULIPs invest higher in equity funds while others invest higher in debt funds.
-Investors seeking relatively higher returns and are comfortable with a higher risk can invest in equity-oriented funds.
-On the other hand, risk-averse investors can opt for debt funds that offer more stability when compared to equity funds.
+Investors seeking relatively higher returns and are comfortable with a higher risk may invest in equity-oriented funds.
+On the other hand, risk-averse investors may opt for debt funds that offer more stability when compared to equity funds.
 Investors can also choose to distribute their savings across equity and debt funds as per their risk appetite.
 With a wide variety of funds, ULIP plans essentially cater to people with varying risk appetite.
 Before investing, one should look at the historical NAV of a fund to get an idea of what to expect in future and take a decision.
 You can always take advice from a subject matter expert or a life insurance consultant and plan for your Life Goals with ULIPs.

 Varieties of investment plans are available in the market.
 Some are targeted at short-term investors while some cater to long-term investors.
 ULIPs are structured to provide optimum returns for people having a long-term horizon.
 A ULIP plan offers a variety of equity and debt funds for investment to the policyholders.
 Equity and debt funds are known to generate returns in the long term.
 Market fluctuations can affect the value of the investment in the short term, but over a long period, equity and debt funds could deliver desirable returns on investment due to the power of compounding.
 Moreover, ULIP plans have a mandatory 5-year lock-in period.
-If the aim is to accumulate funds for long term life goals such as buying a dream house or saving up for your children’s marriage, then you can consider ULIPs as one of preferred options as it caters to the long term outlook.
+If the aim is to accumulate funds for long term life goals such as buying a dream house or saving up for your children’s education, then you can consider ULIPs as one of preferred options as it caters to the long term outlook.

 Many individuals prefer to have an active role in their investments.
 To self-manage the investment, one needs transparent data and the option to modify the allocation.
-The NAVs of all the ULIP plans are made available by the insurance companies, which makes it easier for the policyholder to evaluate and invest in the policy of his/her liking.
+The NAVs of all the ULIP funds are made available by the insurance companies, which makes it easier for the policyholder to evaluate and invest in the policy of his/her liking.
 The NAV of the ULIP funds is updated on a regular basis.
 Hands-on investors can use features like fund switching or premium redirection to modify their allocation and self-manage their investment as per their knowledge and expertise.
 Transparent data coupled with the option to modify allocations makes ULIP plans suitable for hands-on investors.
 ULIPs shows how much percentage in a fund is invested in a particular stock and it gives you a historic performance of the particular fund in comparison to the benchmark returns.

 People in different life stages have different needs and ULIP plans can be tinkered to cater to all.
 It does not matter if you are 20, 35 or 50.
 Whatever your age is, you are sure to have certain life goals and dreams that you hope to fulfil.
 You may want to complete your MBA, or perhaps you want to make a down payment on your dream home.
 Whatever be the reason, to be able to fund your life goals you need a corpus.
 You can use an investment tool such as a Unit Linked Insurance Plan, or ULIP, to help you save up the money required to achieve your Life Goals.